How to Trade EU Carbon Credits

 As is the case with all commodity markets, you'll be trading futures through Equiti rather than the physical commodity itself.
 This is perhaps easier to understand with oil, when traders buy and sell futures on the price of oil at a future date, rather than physical barrels of oil.
 This means you'll need to have a view on the future price of carbon credits, rather than the spot price.

 If you’re ready to trade carbon credits, why not open an account today on Equiti.com.
 Equiti is a regulated broker, headquartered in Dubai.
-Customer service is available 6 days a week in English and many other language.
+Customer service is available 6 days a week in English and many other languages.